lisayuan1001/TTT-React-TS-New/README.md

 ## Roadmap of future improvements

 Currently you can still continue the game even if someone wins.
 Going forward we could add a function to stop the game and provide a button to refresh the game.
+Potential ways to implement this feature: if someone wins, disable all the square buttons.
+Then display (return) a new button to refresh the page.

 ## License information